Best Times to Post on Pinterest

 What About the Best Timing for My Pins?

 While you can use these as basic guidelines, it’s important to remember that your Pinterest audience is likely to be different from the generalized audience from these studies.
 It’s also vital to remember there’s no one-size-fits-all approach to Pinterest.
-You’ll need to spend a lot of time experimenting and testing with your own followers.
-Pinterest has some fairly robust built-in analytics tools you can use to guide you, but if you’re willing to invest in tools, Tailwind not only improves upon native analytics data, but also gives you the ability to schedule Pins in advance.
+You’ll need to spend a lot of time experimenting and testing with your followers.
+Pinterest has some reasonably robust built-in analytics tools you can use to guide you, but if you’re willing to invest in tools, Tailwind not only improves upon native analytics data but also gives you the ability to schedule Pins in advance.
 As a bonus, it works with Instagram, too.

 Ultimately, you should consider what time zone your audience is in, and whether or not you want to reach people in other time zones.
 Think about how your audience’s day is structured – and what they may be doing, and when they may be doing it.
 If you know the majority of your audience works a 9-5 job, don’t spend too much time pinning content during those hours.

 Consistently sharing is just as crucial for Pinterest as any of your other social media platforms.
 Spreading your pins out through the day is paramount to your success, since varying your timing will expose you to different segments of the Pinterest population.
 As such, you could quickly end up with more exposure, more repins, and more followers.
 The Smart Feed means you can pin anytime without overwhelming your audience, too.
 Aim for at least five pins per day, but don’t be afraid to go up to 30 pins per day if you have an extensive amount of content.
 Also, don’t be scared to repin some of your content to expose it to a new audience.
 Of course, trying to stick with a certain number isn’t an ideal approach for everyone.
 As long as you’re focusing on pinning quality content, you can do so as much as you have time to do.